ChrisDuffley/stationPlaylist/addonuserguide.md

 Yes as long as an encoder is in use.
 You can save and reset encoder settings - no reload.
 Note that when resetting settings, any background monitoring announcements will be stopped.

-Q. Besides reloading saved settings versus resetting settings to defaults, what are some things to be aware of when pressing Control+NVDA+R once or three times?
+Q. Besides reloading saved settings versus resetting settings to defaults, what are some things to be aware of when pressing Control+NVDA+R once (reload) or three times (reset)?

 1. If you are using a broadcast profile other than normal profile, reloading saved settings won't change the active profile, whereas resetting settings will switch you to normal profile.
 2. Metadata streaming settings won't be affected, but the settings applied may show different values as opposed to what is happening on air.